leaflet-extras/leaflet-map/README.md

 ## Notes for implementing child elements

 Child elements like markers or layers will be initialized by the surrounding container (the map or a layer) by setting a "container" javascript property.
-Therefore the child element should define a _containerChanged method and use that as initializer.
+Therefore the child element should define a `containerChanged` method and use that as initializer.
-Don't forget to define a detached method to support removal of elements.
+Don't forget to define a `disconnectedCallback` method that calls `super.disconnectedCallback` to perform any necessary clean up.
 The leaflet-marker element is a good template.

 ## License